-- How well does the asynchronous content of the class (including presentations and assessments) translate into a learning management system like Canvas so that the desired hybrid model can be achieved with a smooth transition?
+- How well does the asynchronous content of the class (including presentations and assessments) translate into Canvas so that the desired hybrid model can be achieved with a smooth transition?

 - Consider an appropriate mix of content delivery types.
-Courses can be designed to allow for a combination of asynchronous and synchronous activities.
+Courses can be designed with a combination of asynchronous and synchronous activities.

 - Offer a clear schedule of weekly/daily activities that will occur in and out of the classroom.

-- Utilize Canvas Groups to enable streamlined communication with the subset of a class who will attend in-person, online synchronously, and online asynchronously respectively.
+- Utilize Canvas Groups to enable streamlined communication with the subsets of a class who will attend in-person, online synchronously, and online asynchronously respectively.

 - Know the technology needs of your students (in terms of hardware and internet connectivity) so that you can make adjustments if technical issues arise.

-If you would like to see how other faculty members have designed their class schedule for hybrid delivery, please see below.
+If you would like to see how other faculty members have designed their class schedules for hybrid delivery, please see below.
 All are shared with permission.